-Four SmartGraphs activities were developed focusing on the motion of objects.
+Although SmartGraphs can be used in various disciplines, a controlled study is best focused on only one particular topic.
+For the study we conducted, four SmartGraphs activities were developed focusing on the motion of objects.
 These activities were designed to supplement normal textbook-based instruction during the fall semester, when students are taught about the motion of objects.
 Motion was selected because it is an important topic covered in all physical science curricula and because learning the topic depends on graphs.
 Studying the motion of objects also allows for incorporation of a motion sensor.
-An additional SmartGraphs activity about acceleration due to gravity, a topic that usually follows motion topics, was developed as well, and made available during the fall of 2011.
+An additional SmartGraphs activity about acceleration due to gravity, a topic that usually follows linear motion topics, was developed as well, and made available during the fall of 2011.
 The five activities (all available online at http://smartgraphs.org) are as follows:

 - 1. Maria's Run: Shows that the motion of an object can be described by its position, direction of motion, and speed.
 (A motion sensor is used in this activity.) - 2.
 Motion Toward and Away: Explores different ways of describing motion on a graph.
-(A motion sensor is used in this activity.)

-- 3. How Fast Am I Moving?
+(A motion sensor is used in this activity.) - 3.
+How Fast Am I Moving?
 Uses the position of an object at several times to determine the direction and velocity traveled during different time intervals.
 (A motion sensor is used in this activity.) - 4.
 Describing Velocity: Connects the motion of an object to the corresponding positiontime and velocity-time graphs to determine the velocity during different intervals. - 5.
 Was Galileo Right?
-Explores the effects of gravity on light and heavy objects during free fall.
+Explores effects of gravity on light and heavy objects as they fall.

-According to data collected from teachers who participated in the research during the fall of 2012, on average they spent a month teaching the unit about the motion of objects and acceleration due to gravity.
+According to data collected from teachers who participated in the research during the fall of 2012, on average they spent one month teaching the unit about the motion of objects and acceleration due to gravity.
 In almost all cases, teachers and students used one class period or less per SmartGraphs activity.
-Thus, the use of SmartGraphs accounted for a distinct minority of instructional time.
+The use of SmartGraphs therefore accounted for only a fraction of total instructional time.

 To provide an idea of what students were asked to do, Figure 1 shows one page of the activity called Describing Velocity.
 On this page students can start and stop an animated car moving along a straight path, whose motion is simultaneously revealed on a graph next to the animation.
-Students are also asked to label portions of that motion graph corresponding to the car staying still, moving slowly, or moving quickly.
+Students are also asked to add labels to portions of that motion graph corresponding to the car staying still, moving slowly, or moving quickly.